W1ll1am04/see-gpu-label-script/README.md

 # see-vram-script

-see your current graphics and see your current vram and lots of other information about your graphics. this script currently is only designed to work for Ubuntu linux.
+See your current graphics hardware and information about it. this script currently is only designed to work for Ubuntu linux.

 ## Getting Started